arcus/education_modules/python_basics_writing_python_code/python_basics_writing_python_code.md

 Tip: Some functions can be called on their own without any arguments, though this isn't common.
 The documentation for the function will tell you which, if any, arguments are required for a function.
 To call a function without any arguments, just leave the parentheses empty.
 </div>

+There are many [built-in function in Python](https://docs.python.org/3/library/functions.html), which means to perform many tasks, you only need to call the function without downloading anything other than Python itself.
+A couple of examples are `abs()`, which takes a number as its argument and returns the absolute value of that number, and `len()`, which returns the length of its argument (which can be a word, a phrase, a sequence, or a collection of items)

 **Methods** in Python are very similar to functions, but are not precisely the same.
 The exact differences are not important to us right now, except that the syntax is a little different.
 Methods cannot be called by themselves; they are always called on an object, with the syntax `object.method()`.

 Let's look at an example: